 We are a world leader in hemodynamic monitoring systems used to measure a patient's heart function and fluid status in surgical and intensive care settings.
-Hemodynamic monitoring enables a clinician to balance the supply and demand of oxygen in critically ill patients, and plays an important role in enhancing surgical recovery by enabling appropriate tissue and organ perfusion, and ultimately enabling the improvement of patient outcomes and survival.
+Hemodynamic monitoring enables a clinician to balance the supply and demand of oxygen in critically ill patients, and plays an important role in enhancing surgical recovery by enabling appropriate tissue and organ perfusion, which can improve patient outcomes and survival.
 Edwards' complete hemodynamic portfolio helps clinicians make proactive clinical decisions for their patients, and includes the minimally invasive FloTrac system and the noninvasive ClearSight system.
 Our hemodynamic monitoring portfolio also comprises the Swan-Ganz line of pulmonary artery catheters and the Edwards Oximetry Central Venous Catheters.
 Our EV1000 and HemoSphere clinical monitoring platforms display a patient's physiological status and integrate many of our sensors and catheters into the platforms.
+In addition to our sensors and platforms, we have added Acumen Hypotension Prediction Index, an advanced algorithm that indicates the likelihood of a patient developing hypotension.
 We are also the global leader in disposable pressure monitoring devices and innovative closed blood sampling systems to help protect both patients and clinicians from the risk of infection.

-Sales of our core hemodynamic products represented 10%, 12%, and 13% of our net sales in 2017, 2016, and 2015, respectively.
+Sales of our core hemodynamic products represented 10%, 10%, and 12% of our net sales in 2018, 2017, and 2016, respectively.